ravensdowndev/about-us/roles/test-engineer/README.md

  - Problem solving

 ## Our testing tech stack
-We are always open to trying new testing technology, here is what we are using currently.
+We are always open to trying new testing technologies, here is what we are using currently.
  - Protractor (Website testing)
  - Postman (API Testing)
  - Appium (Mobile app testing)